willsides/cover-link/readme.txt

 Adds a Gutenberg block that displays a darkened post thumbnail as a link to that post, with hover effects.
 Also supports nested blocks, such as Post Title, Post Date, etc. to overlay on the image.

+Allows setting a custom aspect ratio.

+Allows linking to a specific page or post by setting the url in the block control bar

 == Installation ==